-This measure provides additional weight to applications that have included safety as a component of the overall project and includes safety related transportation performance data and school locations identified as hazardous walking/biking zones and areas with significant numbers of safety concerns.
+This measure provides additional weight to applications that have included safety as a component of the overall project, increase the comfort level of bicyclists and pedestrians, and includes school locations identified as hazardous walking/biking zones and areas with significant numbers of safety concerns.

-List and describe how this project will help the River to Sea TPO meet or exceed the adopted Transportation Safety Target for Non-Motorized Serious Injuries and Fatalities.
 List and describe whether the proposed facility is located within a "hazardous walk/bike zone" in the River to Sea TPO planning area and provide documentation that illustrates how bicycle or pedestrian safety could be enhanced by the construction of this facility.